With a little planning, you can pull off a great Thanksgiving meal.

 - Place all the food on the buffet or table.

-- If you are using a buffet table, plug in crock pots and place them on the buffet.
+- If you are using a buffet table, plug-in slow cookers and place them on the buffet.

-- Use the crock pot to serve and keep your bread, gravy, mashed potatoes, or any other dish that can easily go in the crock pot to keep warm.
+- Use the slow cooker to serve and keep your bread, gravy, mashed potatoes, or any other dish that can easily go in the crock-pot to keep warm.

 Depending on when you are serving dessert, put the coffee on.